 Ancestors' Voices

-Wednesday, May 8, 8:00 pmA dance theater project that explores the field of epigenetics and generational inherited trauma in the Jewish community, followed by a Q&A.
+Thursday, May 1, 8:00 pmA dance theater project that explores the field of epigenetics and generational inherited trauma, including in the Jewish community, followed by a Q&A.